Tettanger-afk/CS361-p3/README.md

 # Sources Used

-- Copilot was used for everything
+- Copilot was used for just about everything, exluding *.txt
 ----------